-- Bring both documents to your driver license office.
+- Bring the police report to your driver license office.

 Reporting your stolen license does more than just save you a few bucks; it also helps prevent someone from stealing your identity.
-Learn more about protecting your identity on our identity theft page.
+Learn more about protecting your identity on the DHSMV identity theft page.

 You can replace your lost Florida license, permit, or ID card online or in person.
 If you're a non-immigrant or if you are interested in upgrading your ID with one that is REAL ID-compliant, then you must apply in person.

 Alternatively, you can go ahead and renew your license or ID if you are within 18 months of the expiration date.